 Analysis of the shoreline position derived from hydrographic surveys was based on digitizing the zero-contour to represent the shoreline.
 The zero-contour represents the same elevation as the mean water line (MHW) for the NGVD 1929 vertical datum used during the ground surveys.
 The advantage for using surveys to determine the shoreline position was the improved temporal resolution since hydrographic surveys are typically performed on a seasonal basis at Sebastian Inlet.
 However, there is a trade-off for spatial resolution because transects were typically spaced 500 ft to 1,000 ft apart.
 Generating a survey-based shoreline began with generating contour plots using the ImageAnalyst© extension in ArcGIS©.
 Once the XYZ data files from hydrographic surveys were contoured, the extension was also used to highlight the zero-contour so that this one interval could be digitized to represent the position of the shoreline.
-Once highlighted, the zero-contour was extracted by hand-tracing the contour using shorelinegenerating tool in BeachTools[©] (Hoeke et al. 2001).
-To determine the change in shoreline position, a common baseline with a NAD83 projection running along the SRA1A was created manually using BeachTools[©].
+Once highlighted, the zero-contour was extracted by hand-tracing the contour using shorelinegenerating tool in BeachTools© (Hoeke et al. 2001).
+To determine the change in shoreline position, a common baseline with a NAD83 projection running along the SRA1A was created manually using BeachTools©.
 This extension was also used to generate perpendicular transects from this baseline to the digitized shoreline every 25 ft, to match the transect interval used in the image-based analysis.
 For detailed methodology on the shoreline change calculations, the reader is referred to previous reports (Zarillo et al., 2007, 2009, 2010).

 Similarly, as with the image-based analysis, changes to the survey-based shoreline position were determined by subtracting the distances along each transect between time-series of interest.
 The results presented and discussed in this section will focus on the on seasonal changes in the survey-based shoreline.
 The rates of change have been obtained comparing winter to winter and summer to summer seasons for various time periods.
 Winter surveys were analyzed for time periods corresponding to: long-term of fifteen years (2007-2022); intermediate term of ten years (2012-2022); recent-term of five years (2017-2022); and annual (2021-2022).
 At the time of this report the 2022 Summer survey was not available, thus comparison is performed using the last year available which is 2021.
-Summer surveys were analyzed for time periods corresponding to: long-term of fourteen years (2007-2021); intermediate term of nine years (2012-2021); recent-term of fourteen years (2007-2021); intermediate term of nine years (2012-2021); recent-term of fourteen years (2007-2021); intermediate term of nine years (2012-2021); recent-term of fourteen years (2007-2021); intermediate term of nine years (2012-2021); recent-term of fourteen years (2007-2021); intermediate term of nine years (2012-2021); recent-term of fourteen years (2007-2021); and annual (2020-2021).
+Summer surveys were analyzed for time periods corresponding to: long-term of fourteen years (2007-2021); intermediate term of nine years (2012-2021); recent-term of four years (2017-2021); and annual (2020-2021).